rfkinline/BTC-Dashboard/README.md

-# BTC Dashboard
+# ETH Dashboard
-The dashboard is an up-to-date tracking of your key BTC indicators.
+The dashboard is an up-to-date tracking of your key ETH indicators.
 Instead of having to use apps like Blockfolio or websites, you use this code that runs on a Pi with a LCD display.
 The dashboard includes:<br>
 <li> Market: Price, sats/USD and MarketCap, Dominance
 <li> Mempool: Transactions, blocks to clear
 <li> Blockchain: height and fees (sats/b and USD), hash-rate, next difficulty, date of next difficulty adjustment